 - Your new role will give you experience that will fill in your gaps.

-- Your new manager and company will support you with formal training to gain the skills you need to advance.
+- You will get formal training to gain the skills you need to advance.

 As you can see, this tool can make you a more strategic job seeker!

 8. How to Find Resume & LinkedIn Profile Keywords for Your Targeted Job Titles

-Once you’ve decided which job titles you plan to target, you can repeat Step 1 above for each of those job titles.
+Once you’ve decided which job titles you plan to target, you can repeat Step 1 above for each of them.

 I expect you will find skills you have that aren’t on your resume and LinkedIn profile.

 Again, weave them into your resume and profile and add them to your profile’s Skills section.

 9. How to Identify Keywords for Your LinkedIn Recommendations

-As you identify the skills and keywords that matter for your target job titles, make and refine a list.
+Make and refine a list as you identify the skills and keywords that matter for your target job titles.

-Then, when colleagues agree to write you LinkedIn recommendations, give them a summary of the most important skills and keywords you’ve compiled.
+Then, when colleagues agree to write you LinkedIn recommendations, give them your list.
 It will stimulate their memories about you and help them address essential topics.

 10. How to Increase Your Visibility in Professional Communities

 This post gives you a host of talking points.

-I’m usually happy to share my deck with people who want to use it talk to groups about the tool.
+I’m usually happy to share my deck with people who want to use it to talk to groups about the tool.